Written by Divinity Nutra, Updated on February 27, 2023

 Other Natural Remedies for Cold & Allergy Relief

 Apple cider vinegar for allergies and cold symptoms is not the only option available.
-There are plenty of other natural remedies that can provide cold, sore throat, and allergy relief such as:
+There are plenty of other natural remedies for inflammation that can provide cold, sore throat, and allergy relief such as:

 - Honey: Honey and citric acid, such as lemon, can help suppress cough and soothe throat pain due to sinus irritation.